mountain toatoa of the subalpine scrub and forest edge

 - Not Threatened

-At five to ten metres in height, it is a small tree or large shrub, with a bushy, rounded crown and distinctive, flattened, leaf-like branchlets called phylloclades.
-It does not have true leaves.
-Instead, its stems are flattened and perform the function of leaves, photosynthesising and exchanging gases.
+Snow falls on the tree line.
+Mountain Toatoa is the tree of the snow line.
+A tree that does not have leaves.
+At five to ten metres in height, it is a small tree or large shrub.
+Bushy, rounded crown.
+Distinctive, flattened, leaf-like branchlets called phylloclades.
+Does not have true leaves.
+Stems are flattened.
+Perform function of leaves.
+Photosynthesise and exchange gases.
 A tree that turned its stems into leaves.

 This is a tree of the high places.
-Mountain Toatoa grows in subalpine and montane forests, often at the tree line, where the forest gives way to tussock and scree.
-It is found on rocky slopes, ridge lines, and in scrublands, tolerating snow, frost, and strong winds that would kill less hardy trees.
+Grows in subalpine and montane forests.
+Often at the tree line.
+Where forest gives way to tussock and scree.
+Found on rocky slopes, ridge lines, and in scrublands.
+Tolerates snow, frost, and strong winds.
+Winds that would kill less hardy trees.
+Biologically, Mountain Toatoa is slow-growing.
+Long-lived species.
+Adapted to harsh conditions of alpine zone.
+Phylloclades are thick and leathery.
+Resistant to desiccation and frost damage.
+Produces small, berry-like cones.
+Eaten by birds.
+Disperse seeds across mountains.

+Mountain Toatoa is not a commercial timber species.
+Wood is too small and twisted for milling.
+Slow growth makes it unsuitable for forestry.
+Value is ecological, not economic.
+Pioneer species.
+One of first trees to colonise high slopes.
+Stabilises soil.
+Provides shelter for other plants.
 To see a Mountain Toatoa is to see a tree that has made its home at the edge of the world.
 The mountain is high.
-The toatoa grows, flattened branchlets like leaves, bushy crown against the snow.
+The toatoa grows.
+Flattened branchlets like leaves.
+Bushy crown against the snow.
 The wind never stops blowing.
 The tree does not break.